commentatorboy/RandomImagePicker/README.md

 # RandomImagePicker
 Created for the anime convention in Denmark.
-Pick a series of image inputs and it will choose an image randomly And there will be no repeated images.
+Pick a series of image inputs and it will choose an image randomly.
+There will be no repeated images.

-create an img directory in the top level.
+Create an img directory in the top level.
 Like this:

 /img